simrank13/cs2210/README.md

 ## Bridge Builder
 The application builds a command line game where the user can choose the easy mode or hard mode in which the user will act as a civil engineer & will construct a bridge across a vast lake where the swamp is in the bottom right corner and in the hard mode the rival group has hired their own automated engineer to intervene in your bridge construction

+## Dungeons and Dragons Clone
+Dungeons and dragons clone game where the user helps the warrior finds a way to exit the dungeons.
+A warrior has been trapped in the dungeons of the evil black queen and the user's task is to help the warrior to successfully exit the dungeons